knative/docs/docs/admin/install/serving/install-serving-with-yaml.md

 === "HPA autoscaling"

     Knative also supports the use of the Kubernetes Horizontal Pod Autoscaler (HPA) for driving autoscaling decisions.
-The following command will install the components needed to support HPA-class autoscaling:
+Install the components needed to support HPA-class autoscaling by running the command:

     ```bash
     kubectl apply -f {{ artifact(repo="serving",file="serving-hpa.yaml")}}